Published: June 2, 2026 | Last reviewed: June 2, 2026

 Type 2 Diabetes (TRANSCEND-T2D)

-TRANSCEND-T2D-1 was the first Phase 3 readout in type 2 diabetes, with Eli Lilly reporting results on March 19, 2026.
-Investigators reported A1C reductions ranging from 1.7% to 2.0% across evaluated doses at 40 weeks.
-The 12 mg arm achieved a mean weight reduction of 16.8% at 40 weeks, with no apparent weight-loss plateau observed during the study period.
+TRANSCEND-T2D-1 was the first Phase 3 readout in type 2 diabetes, with Lilly reporting results on March 19, 2026.
+Investigators reported A1C reductions of 1.7% to 2.0% across doses at 40 weeks.
+The 12 mg arm showed mean weight reduction of 16.8% at 40 weeks, with no weight-loss plateau emerging through 40 weeks.

 MASLD / Liver Research

-Metabolic dysfunction-associated steatotic liver disease (MASLD) remains under active Phase 3 evaluation.
-Researchers are investigating whether retatrutide’s triple-agonist activity on GLP-1, GIP, and glucagon receptors can improve hepatic lipid metabolism and reduce liver fat accumulation.
-Clinical outcome data from these studies have not yet been reported.
+Metabolic dysfunction-associated steatotic liver disease is under Phase 3 evaluation.
+Investigators are studying whether the combined triple-agonist effect on appetite, energy expenditure, and hepatic lipid handling translates to reductions in liver fat content.
+Results have not yet been reported.

 Obstructive Sleep Apnea